 The governor’s office, in its defense, said that lower than expected revenues, previous veto overrides by the legislature, and costs associated with the Department of Corrections and Medicaid led to the larger $98 million cut, which involved slashing funds to Reach Out and Read.
 Colleen Quinn, Communications Director of the Executive Office of Education said that “while Reach out and Read has a track record of success, it operates independently as a successful non-profit organization, and is not part of the Department of Early Education and Care’s competitively bid early education grant programs.”
 Quinn further added that the governor’s 2017 budget endured a continuity of services for all children served in state-subsidized early education, including $12 million to support the continuation of child care for 1,700 children from homeless and low-income families.

-Yet, the state decided to waive $839,000 in fines for Keolis Commuter Services’ train delays and poor service during the winter of 2015 (which Baker labeled as the “acts of God”)- an amount that could easily have sustained ROR services for the fiscal year.
+Yet, as noted by The Boston Globe, the state decided to waive $839,000 in fines for Keolis Commuter Services’ train delays and poor service during the winter of 2015 (which Baker labeled as the “acts of God”)- an amount that could easily have sustained ROR services for the fiscal year.

 So how has ROR responded?
 Remaining staff and volunteers have sprung into action: calls to the governor and legislators, book drives, and calls for private donations are on the rise.